VIC.GOV.AU | Policy and Advisory Library

 • designated school staff must receive specific training to allow them to meet the student’s individual health care need

-• the Student health support plan (DOCX)External Link should:
+• the Student Health Support Plan (DOCX)External Link must:

-• be guided by medical advice received by the student’s medical practitioner via the department’s General medical advice form (DOC)External Link
+• be guided by medical advice received by the student’s treating health team – the General Medical Advice Form (DOCX)External Link may be used for this purpose but is not required

 • describe specific training requirements